-The Fenix has a two-tone appearance with a black body and a silver bezel and buttons that makes it look superficially quite similar to the Garmin Vivoactive 3 – including some really useful info about the Garmin stress level feature.
+The Fenix has a two-tone appearance with a black body and a silver bezel and buttons that makes it look superficially quite similar to the Garmin Vivoactive 3 – including how does Garmin calculate stress (a real deep dive by Jake) .
 It is a good deal larger, though, and even the 47mm version has a large, very clear screen with tonnes of room for different fields, as will become apparent as I go through the different activities.

 Despite being fairly thick, it doesn’t actually give the impression of being overly chunky and arguably has a sleeker and more unobtrusive appearance than the very rugged-looking Instinct.
 It is, however, noticeably heavier.
 The Instinct is an impressively light 50g, while this Fenix (the middle-sized one, remember) is a more weighty 80g.
 That difference was very noticeable on the wrist the first few times I wore it although, like anything, you quickly get used to it.
 Personally I liked the extra weight, it felt more like wearing a real mechanical watch, but I did notice it when running and wondered if it could get uncomfortable eventually.
 It didn’t really bother me on the runs of up to 10 miles I did in testing, but if I was doing a marathon I might think twice about it and be more inclined to switch to a lighter watch just to avoid any chance of discomfort in those critical last six miles where even the slightest annoyance can take on outsize importance.